Bell Operating

 affiliates in Canada, Puerto Rico and Venezuela.
 (Access lines are the

-individual landline connections from a customer’s premises to the
+individual landline connections from a customers premises to the

 telecommunications network.)
 GTE was a leading wireless operator in the U.S.,